API documentation

 Using Your Token#

-After obtaining your token, include it in the Authorization header for all subsequent API requests:
+Include the access token in the Authorization header for all subsequent API requests:

 Available Storage Plans#